woowclub/iframe-integration/Integration/README.md

 Having the information about the purchases, we can evaluate the success of our recommendations and provide our client with valuable insights on our dashboard.

-POST all purchases made in your show to our API endpoint `https://api.askstella.ai/v1/purchase` with the following JSON payload:
+POST all purchases made in your shop to our API endpoint `https://api.askstella.ai/v1/purchase` with the following JSON payload:

 ```json
 {